souvik03-136/SLAPT/idea.md

-# NCAP: A Human-First Music Programming Language
+# SLAPT: A Human-First Music Programming Language

 ## Core Vision
 **Tagline:** "Write Music Like You Feel It"

-NCAP is a music programming language that lets you create beats and music using natural, descriptive language instead of cryptic code.
+SLAPT is a music programming language that lets you create beats and music using natural, descriptive language instead of cryptic code.
 It's designed to make music production accessible to everyone—from complete beginners to experienced producers—by speaking the language of musicians, not programmers.

 ---